NeilTynan/WSAA-project/README.md

 1. An accompanying web interface, using AJAX calls, to perform CRUD operations.
 2. The ability to link to, and update, outside datasets.
 3. Have multiple database tables.
-4. Will be hosted online via Azure.
+4. Will be hosted online via PythonAnywhere.

 ## Use of this Project